emrecanguldogan/Flutter-Docker/flutter_dev_env_emulator/README.md

 ## Features

 * **Isolated Environment:** Develop in a clean, consistent environment isolated from your host system.
+* **Shared Project Directory:** Your project files on the host machine are mapped into the container (`.:/app`), allowing you to edit code using your preferred host tools (like VS Code) while building and running within the container.
 * **Pre-configured SDKs:** Includes the Android SDK, command-line tools, and a specific Java Development Kit (OpenJDK 17).
+* **Android NDK Included:** Comes with a specified version of the Android Native Development Kit (NDK).
 * **Flutter SDK Included:** Comes with a specified version of the Flutter SDK.
-* **Android Emulator Support:** Configured to run an Android emulator with potential GPU acceleration.
+* **Android Emulator Support:** Configured to run an Android emulator.
 * **Physical Device Support (ADB):** Allows connecting a physical Android device via ADB for debugging and running builds.
 * **Persistent Caching:** Uses Docker volumes to cache SDKs, Gradle, and Flutter assets for faster build times across container restarts.
 * **X11 Forwarding:** Configured to allow graphical applications (like the Android Emulator) to display on your host machine.
-* **Optional GPU Acceleration (Nvidia Container Toolkit):** Includes configuration options for leveraging Nvidia GPUs via the Nvidia Container Toolkit.
-Eventhough Nvidia GPUs cannot be used on android emulation.
+* **Optional GPU Acceleration (Nvidia Container Toolkit):** Includes configuration options for leveraging Nvidia GPUs via the Nvidia Container Toolkit for potentially improved emulator performance. **Note:** Achieving consistent and reliable GPU acceleration in this containerized environment can be challenging across different host setups.
 Refer to the [Issues](#issues) section for further details.

 ## Prerequisites